jasoncnsh/ev3-scratch/docs/7_arm/arm.rst

-Robot arm
+Robot Arm
 =========

-In this chapter we move a robot arm.
+In this chapter we control a robot arm.
 You can:

 - lift the arm